 You will need an undergraduate degree that is related to the field in which you would like to teach.
 However, for certain subject areas, like Te Reo Māori, Pasifika studies and Technology, relevant experience may be sufficient.
 Your school will provide further details.

 CAN I APPLY FOR ANY HIGH SCHOOL SUBJECT?

 The subject area that you apply needs to both be taught in the school you are applying to and be related to the undergraduate degree that you already have.
 Please note that you may also be required to teach in other subject areas alongside your preferred choice.

 WHEN DOES THE COURSE START?

-The selection period will take place during the final quarter of 2020, and the programme will start at the beginning of 2021.
+The selection period will take place from August onwards, and the programme will start at the beginning of 2024.